radius-project/samples/quickstarts/README.md

 # Quickstarts

-Quickstarts provide a quick way to learn a key concept of Project Radius.
+Quickstarts provide a quick way to learn a key concept of Radius.
 Pick a quickstart topic and follow the instructions to learn more and get started.

 | Quickstart | Description |
 |------------|-------------|